gear-foundation/gear-wiki/docs/developing-contracts/examples/supply-chain.md

 ```
 Receives a shipped item from a distributor on behalf of a retailer.
 Depending on a counted delivery time, transfers tokens for purchasing an item
-from supply chain to distributor or as a penalty for being late refunds some or
+from a supply chain to a distributor or as a penalty for being late refunds some or
 all of them to a retailer.
 Transfers item's NFT to a retailer.